Electric vehicle charging points: What you need to know

-Electric vehicle charging points on the increase
+Electric vehicle charging points installer

 And it’s not just individuals who are getting in touch with us, it’s also organisations who are keen to encourage the use of electric vehicles by their employees, looking to install EV charging points in the workplace either for individuals using electric cars or for the company’s own electric fleet of vehicles.

-Add to that, there are incentives from the Government to encourage the use of electric and hybrid vehicles, with two schemes running through the Office of Low Emission Vehicles (OLEV).
+Added to that are incentives from the Government to encourage the use of electric and hybrid vehicles, with two schemes running through the Office of Low Emission Vehicles (OLEV).
 People who own an electric vehicle can get up to 75% of funding (with a £500 maximum) towards the installation of electric vehicle charging points at their home through the Electric Vehicle Homecharge Scheme (EVHS).
 Businesses, charities and public sector organisations, meanwhile, could potentially save thousands of pounds by applying for funding through the Workplace Charging Scheme (WCS), which offers support with the purchase and installation of EV charging points in the workplace.

 Local authorities can also access grant funding through the On-street Residential Chargepoint Scheme (ORCS) for the installation of on-street EV charging points for electric vehicles in residential areas.

-Our experts work with individuals and organisations across the UK to advise on the best solution for their electric vehicle charging requirements, as well as any grant funding or support schemes available to them.
+Here at DRF Electrical, our experts work with individuals and organisations across the UK to advise on the best solution for their electric vehicle charging requirements, as well as any grant funding or support schemes available to them.

 Call our team at DRF Electrical to discuss your EV charging needs on 0113 257 8212.